Introduction

 The database is the only place you can securely store private information.
 Everything stored in the repositories can easily be accessed by anyone.
 In the future, we might want to make an easier way to store private content.

 So, if you want to display some secret information on the backend on the frontend, you will need to load it using an HTTP request.
-To make this easier, we use two libraries, TanStack Query
+To make this easier, we use two libraries, TanStack Query and ky.

 A query